Old Commonwealth 10yr Bourbon

 A Quick Stroll Through Bourbon History

 Though “quick” isn’t quite my speed for bourbon history!
 The Old Commonwealth Distillery has deep roots, dating back to 1889 when S.O.
 Hackley founded it.
 In 1893, he partnered with Ike and George Hoffman, rebranding as Hoffman and Hackley Distillery, then sold his shares the next year, making it Hoffman Distilling Company.
 The Hoffmans launched iconic brands like Old Hoffman and Old Spring, but by 1916, the distillery had shuttered due to bankruptcy.
-1920 rolls in and, well, we know what happened there!
+1920 rolls in, and, well, we know what happened there!

 In 1934, brothers Robert and Ezra Ripy purchased the property after Prohibition, rebuilding and continuing under the Hoffman name.
 These “bourbon barons” drove a booming period, creating a variety of whiskeys, including the Ezra Brooks label, by the late ’60s.
 In 1983, Julian Van Winkle III revived the site as Commonwealth Distillery, bottling rare barrels that would become world-renowned.
+It is believed that the juice from their bottles was produced by the legendary Stitzel-Weller.
+Furthermore, the recipe they used was Old Rip Van Winkle… allegedly.

 After production paused in 2002 and the Van Winkles moved operations to Buffalo Trace, the Old Commonwealth distillery remained dormant until 2019, when bourbon aficionados Zachary Joseph, Andrew English, and Troy LeBlanc breathed new life into it.
 Their 10-year cask-strength bourbon is a tribute to Old Commonwealth’s legacy, proudly reclaiming its place in Kentucky bourbon lore.